MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-change-history-2003-2015.md

     enum class my_type : size_t {};
     ```

    Then, change your definition of **placement new** and **delete** to use this type as the second argument instead of `size_t`.
-You’ll also need to update the calls to placement new to pass the new type (for example, by using `static_cast<my_type>` to convert from the integer value) and update the definition of **new** and **delete** to cast back to the integer type.
-You don’t need to use an **enum** for this; a class type with a `size_t` member would also work.
+You'll also need to update the calls to placement new to pass the new type (for example, by using `static_cast<my_type>` to convert from the integer value) and update the definition of **new** and **delete** to cast back to the integer type.
+You don't need to use an **enum** for this; a class type with a `size_t` member would also work.

    An alternative solution is that you might be able to eliminate the **placement new** altogether.
 If your code uses **placement new** to implement a memory pool where the placement argument is the size of the object being allocated or deleted, then sized deallocation feature might be suitable to replace your own custom memory pool code, and you can get rid of the placement functions and just use your own two-argument **delete** operator instead of the placement functions.

    If you don't want to update your code immediately, you can revert to the old behavior by using the compiler option `/Zc:sizedDealloc-`.
-If you use this option, the two-argument delete functions don’t exist and won't cause a conflict with your **placement delete** operator.
+If you use this option, the two-argument delete functions don't exist and won't cause a conflict with your **placement delete** operator.

 - **Union data members**